-Reconciliation Action Plan
+Reconciliation Action Plan (RAP)

-Our Commitment to Reconciliation
+Our commitment to reconciliation

 We recognise our responsibility to reconciliation and creating a more inclusive and equitable society.

-Our commitment to reconciliation is reflected in four key pillars of the Reconciliation Action Plan:
+Our commitment to reconciliation is reflected in four key pillars of the Reconciliation Action Plan.

 Get involved

 Reconciliation is a collective effort that requires the participation and commitment of everyone in our college community.
-There are many ways to get involved and contribute to our reconciliation journey, including:

 Participating in cultural events, workshops, and learning opportunities